Future Geothermal Power & Heat sites

 Artist’s Impression of a 5MW Geothermal Power Plant in Cornwall

 As a Cornish company, GEL are excited to be able to build this brand-new industry in Cornwall.
 It will bring much-needed investment to the Duchy, alongside the creation of direct and indirect green jobs.
-We are in the process of achieving planning permission for four new sites, located close to Tolvaddon, Manhay, Penhallow and Mawla.
+We recently achieved planning permission for two sites, located at Penhallow and Manhay, and are in the process of achieving planning permission for two additional sites, located close to Tolvaddon and Mawla.

 More information about geothermal energy and the stages and impacts of a geothermal development can be found in the two scrolling presentations below.